carlosaicrag/module-4-resources/week10/d3/db_design+more_sql.md

 ---

 # sequelize-cli
-* what thee heck is it?
+* what the heck is it?
 * draw picture showing what sequlize-cli is
 # Let's create a database that our breaddit app will use using sequelize-cli
 npx sequelize-cli db:create